jgm/cmark-hs/README.md

 tree that can be processed further using Haskell.

 **A note on security:**  This library does not attempt to sanitize HTML output.
-We recommend using [xss-sanitize] to filter the output.
+We recommend using [xss-sanitize] to filter the output, or enabling `optSafe` to filter out all raw HTML and potentially dangerous URLs.

 **A note on stability:**  There is a good chance the API will change significantly after this early release.